Calabonga/Calabonga.Commandex.Shell.Develop.Template/README.md

     ``` csharp
     internal static class DependencyContainer
     {
-        /// <summary>
-        /// Executes some registrations for Commandex.
-You can use this register your CommandexCommand for testing
-        /// </summary>
-        /// <returns></returns>
         internal static IServiceProvider ConfigureServices()
         {
             var services = new ServiceCollection();

             services.AddLogging(options =>
             {